App Store screenshot best practices, 2026 edition

 The App Store carousel is the single highest-impact piece of marketing surface most apps own.
 It sits above the fold on every product page, autoplays through the user's scroll, and on iOS 18+ it's the only marketing imagery the search results page actually displays.
 Yet most teams treat it as a one-time-at-submission afterthought rather than the conversion lever it is.

-We've spent the last six months building a tool for this exact problem and watching what gets shipped through it.
-This post is the synthesized 2026 version of what currently works — separated from the 2023-era advice that hasn't aged well.
+We've spent the last few months designing and prototyping a tool for this exact problem.
+This post is the synthesized 2026 version of what currently works in the App Store carousel — separated from the 2023-era advice that hasn't aged well.
+Where a claim is observation rather than measured data, we call that out instead of dressing it up as a statistic.

 The two big shifts since 2024